goauthentik/authentik/website/blog/2023-11-15-how-wireguard-makes-zero-trust-acheivable/item.md

 Vendors are also catching up.
 With Tailscale, for example, companies can [build a zero trust architecture over time](https://tailscale.com/blog/how-tailscale-works/) instead of lifting and shifting their entire security infrastructure.
 Curious companies can now pursue that curiosity bit by bit.

-Zero trust arose because of a few macro trends, as we covered above, but the key ones – cloud and SaaS – have only become more dominant and more undeniable.
+Zero trust arose because of a few macro trends, as we covered above, but the key ones–cloud and SaaS–have only become more dominant and more undeniable.
 Security isn’t always the fastest-moving field, especially among enterprises, but as more companies see success, even more companies will follow.

 Finally, different organizations are starting to reclaim zero trust, translating it from a buzzword to an organizing principle.
 Zero trust is returning to its roots, again becoming an architecture that organizations build and assemble, not a single purchase.